All About Material Movers Supervisors

 - Terminal Operations Manager

-There were about 184,400 jobs for Material Movers Supervisor in 2016 (in the United States).
+In the United States, there were 184,400 jobs for Material Movers Supervisor in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 15,700 new jobs for Material Movers Supervisor by 2026.
-The BLS estimates 21,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,000 job openings in this field each year.

 The states with the most job growth for Material Movers Supervisor are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, District of Columbia, or Alaska.
 These states have the worst job growth for this type of profession.